 - Chantal Wong, co-founder & director of Things That Can Happen [closed in 2017]

 New Territories 新界

 To the north of Kowloon lies the New Territories, just below the border with mainland China.
-Mill6 Foundation opened a massive art space and residency in a former cotton spinning factory in 2019, CHAT (The Center for Heritage & Textile Arts), and the Fotan Studios in Sha Tin is home to hundreds of artists who host annual open studios.
+More recently, some art and cultural spaces have moved to develop communities in industrial areas such as in the Kwai Chung area.
+Mill6 Foundation opened a massive art space and residency in a former cotton spinning factory in 2019, CHAT (The Center for Heritage & Textile Arts), and the Fotan Studios in Fo Tan is home to hundreds of artists who host annual open studios.

 sea, skyscrapers & mountains in Sha Tin, New Territories